sabitor/md5tabsum/README.md

 ```
 Before the calculation of the table checksum can be started for the first time, some setup requirements must be met:
 1. The configuration file has to be created.
 What needs to be considered there can be found in chapter *How to configure* above.
 2. The instance passwords have to be written to the so called *password store* - a file where the instance passwords are stored using AES encryption.
-To do this, the following command has to be triggered, in which you will be asked for the user password for all active instances:
+When using md5tabsum for the first time, the password store must first be created.
+To do so, the following command has to be triggered, in which you will be asked for the user passwords for all activated instances:
 ```
 md5tabsum -c <config file> -p init
 Enter password for instance mysql.test: